Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Distance: The park is located 35 minutes from Los Angeles.

 Our appreciation of O’Melveny Park grew even more after a spontaneous visit last March.
 Covered with millions of tiny yellow flowers, the place was glowing.
 Its usually brownish hillsides transformed into a vibrant flowery painting.
-We saw quite a few wildflower fields near Los Angeles, but this one became one of our favorite.
+We saw enough wildflower fields near Los Angeles, but this one became one of our favorites.

 Apart from the vibrant hues, the park never sees as many visitors as popular Griffith Park.
-You hardly share its ample trails with other hikers when admiring the wildflowers in this section of Los Angeles.
+You hardly share its ample trails with other hikers while admiring seasonal wildflowers in this section of Los Angeles.
 Weekends are, certainly, busier.
 Many locals flock to the area and make use of the picnic tables, lush meadows, and steep, yet friendly hills.

 Wildflowers near Los Angeles -- Roads and Destinations